Eggless Birthday Cake

 Why You'll Love This Recipe

 Eggless Birthday Cake: If you can't eat eggs, then finding a good birthday cake recipe may be difficult!
 But, in this post I got you covered with the best Eggless Birthday Cake recipe that you'll want to make even if you can eat eggs!
-This moist and fudgy chocolate cake is topped with a cream cheese funfetti buttercream with all natural rainbow sprinkles that use plants for colors.
-This simple, yet elegant cake is a birthday cake without eggs that you can bake for any other occasion.
+This moist and fudgy chocolate eggless cake cake is topped with a funfetti cream cheese frosting with all natural rainbow sprinkles that use plants for colors.
+This simple, yet elegant birthday cake is an organic cake that you can bake for any other occasion.

 Natural Funfetti Frosting: I use plant based sprinkles for the funfetti cream cheese frosting.
 These sprinkles are made using plant based dyes, which makes me feel good about enjoying this birthday cake without eggs and without artificial colors!